Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 ```
 >metrics.sciaenidae = variability(sciaenidae.barcodes)
 ```
 If it appears a warning message, it is due there are species represented by a single sequence.
-Summary table shows basic metrics by species of sequences.
+Summary table shows basic metrics by species.
 It include, **Neighbor Species** and **Most Divergent Species**:

 ```
 > metrics.sciaenidae$Summary_table